• Length 5 years full-time

 Double degree

-In a Bachelor of Business Administration double degree program you will study a total of 16 courses (96 units).
-Typically you will take 4 courses per semester (total of 24 units) as a full time student giving you a total of 16 courses (96 units) across your whole degree.
-However, for each semester you are likely to take 2 courses from your Business Administration degree and then 2 courses from the other half of you degree - still a total of 4 courses a semester.
+In a double degree program you will study a total of 12 core CBE courses (72 units) and 4 elective courses (24 units) towards the Bachelor of Business Administration, and a further 16 or 24 courses (96 or 144 units) towards the second degree.
+Typically, you will take 4 courses per semester (total of 24 units) as a full time student giving you a total of 32 or 40 courses (192 or 240 units) across your whole double degree.
+However, for each semester you are likely to take 2 courses from your Business Administration degree and 2 courses from the other half of your double degree - totalling 4 courses a semester.

 Enrolment Status

 It is possible to enrol in fewer courses per semester but it will take you longer to finish your program and get your degree.
-If you are an international student you must always be enrolled full-time in 24 units each semester.
+If you are an international student you must always be enrolled full-time in 24 units each semester, or have an approved Reduced Study Load.

 Important things to keep in mind when choosing your 1000-level courses

 When you enrol for the first time you will study ‘1000-level’ courses.
-These courses have ‘1’ as the first number in their course code, such as BUSN1001.
+These courses have ‘1’ as the first number in their course code, such as BUSN1001, and are typically referred to as 'First Year Courses'.

 Please also note that: